serhat-akbas/dev-env-setup/README.md

 .\.venv\Scripts\Activate.ps1
 python -m pip install --upgrade pip
 ```
-Deactivate the venv:
+To deactivate the venv, type the following:
 ```console
 deactivate
 ```
-The required packages for RL development is listed below:
+The required packages for RL development is listed below.
+Make sure that your virtual environment is activated before installing these packages.
+Otherwise they will be installed to the system instead of your envrionment only.
 ```console
 pip install torch==1.10.1+cu113 torchvision==0.11.2+cu113 torchaudio===0.10.1+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html
 pip install gym